-Olympic College has been designated as a military friendly school.
-Over 2,000 current and past members of the Armed Forces and their families study at Olympic College each year.
+OC has been designated as a military friendly school.
+Over 2,000 current and past members of the Armed Forces and their families study at OC each year.

 Active duty military and family members may apply, register and participate in a wide variety of services offered to all students.
 All students may use library facilities and computer labs, and participate in student clubs.
-Students have free admission to OC events, concerts, gymnasium and fitness facilities, and activities such as concerts, and sports.
+Students have free admission to OC events, concerts, gymnasium and fitness facilities, and activities such as concerts and sports.

 Advising is offered at any campus by educational and/or faculty advisors.
 Service Member Opportunity College (SOC) agreements are offered at the college and agreements are written quarterly for military students and their family members.
 Students may study any degree or certificate offered if prerequisites are met.
-Olympic College participates in the Navy College Program Distance Learning Partnership (NCPDLP) program for online degrees.
+OC participates in the Navy College Program Distance Learning Partnership (NCPDLP) program for online degrees.
 Transfer credit may be awarded for previous Armed Forces credit, and university or college education.
 CLEP and DANTES SST credit may be applied to certificates and degrees.
 Active duty students and family members may be eligible to use military tuition assistance along with several other tuition-reduction programs.

-Individual application, advising, and tuition information is available at NBK Bangor and NBK Bremerton by appointment (sign up at the base Military Education Office.)
+Individual application, advising, and tuition information is available at NBK Bangor and NBK Bremerton by appointment.

-For information, contact: 360.473.2821 or 360.475.7348
+For information, contact: 360-473-2821 Militaryed@olympic.edu www.olympic.edu/services/military-educationand-veteran-services/military-education

-Militaryed@olympic.edu www.olympic.edu/services/military-education-and-veteran-services/military-education